 Water and wastewater (sewer) services are provided by the Town of Ladysmith.
 The Town obtains its water from two sources, Holland Creek and Stocking Lake.
 The existing water supply system has the capacity to provide quality drinking water to a population of up to 15,000.
-The wastewater treatment plant was built to serve a population of up to 12,000; an expansion to serve a population of 17,200 is planned.
+When completed the wastewater treatment plant expansion will serve a population of 17,200.

-The Town has undertaken extensive infrastructure improvements to both the water and wastewater treatment systems in recent years.
-A state-of-the-art secondary sewage treatment system is now being built in Ladysmith, thanks in part to over \$5 million from Canada's Gas Tax Fund and additional grants and loan funding through FCM.
+The Town has undertaken extensive infrastructure improvements to both the water and wastewater treatment systems.
+A state-of-the-art secondary sewage treatment system in Ladysmith will be completed this year, thanks in part to over \$5 million from Canada's Gas Tax Fund and additional grants and loan funding through FCM.
 The innovative design of the new plant - a first in North America - is based on a model used widely in Europe, which features an exceptionally small environmental footprint compared to conventional technology.
 It is especially well suited for coastal towns or communities with constricted plant sites.
 Upgrading the wastewater treatment plant to secondary treatment standards in order to better serve a growing community continues to be a key priority.
 Watershed protection and ongoing programs aimed at further reducing the Town's water consumption are also a high priority.

-In 2010, the Town introduced a block usage water rate structure.
-Under this structure, users pay a flat rate for the first 25 cubic metres of water used, with the rate increasing for each additional 25 cubic metres.
-Included in the 2015-2019 Financial Plan, Council has authorized an increase of approximately \$1 to the water base charge and 10% each year per step in the water usage rates.
+In 2010 the Town introduced a block usage water rate structure for Single Family Dwellings.
+Under this structure, users pay a flat rate for the first 25 cubic metres of water used, with the rate increasing for each additional 25 cubic metre increments up to 125 cubic metres.
+Users other than Single Family Dwellings pay a flat rate for the first 25 cubic metres of water used and a fixed rate per cubic metre over the 25 cubic metres.
+Council has authorized an increase of 10% per step in the water usage rates, effective April 1, 2016.
+The annual water parcel tax is \$225 per parcel or group of parcels.